 A trip to New Zealand's South Island isn't complete unless you’re able to view at least some of these lakes.
 They each have their own unique identity and story, not to mention truly awe-inspiring views!
-They give a sense of the enormous amount of space for roaming, adventuring and exploring that we are bless with here in New Zealand.
-We are lucky enough to have quite a few of these impressive lakes on the South Island; some are hidden gems off the beaten track and others, like Lake Wakatipu, are world famous!
-We've picked the seven most beautiful lakes on the South Island of New Zealand that you should put on your to-do list when visiting our shores, so see what you think!
+They give a sense of the enormous amount of space for roaming, adventuring and exploring that we are blessed with here in New Zealand.
+We are lucky enough to have several of these impressive lakes in the South Island; some are hidden gems off the beaten track and others, like Lake Wakatipu, are world-famous!
+We've picked the seven most beautiful lakes in the South Island of New Zealand that you should put on your to-do list when visiting our shores, so see what you think!

 Lake Wanaka

-Lake Wanaka is picturesque and vividly-framed, with the craggy peaks of the Southern Alps striking a pose in the background.
+Lake Wanaka is picturesque and vividly framed, with the craggy peaks of the Southern Alps striking a pose in the background.
 Wanaka Township is popular with both domestic and international tourists, with two major ski fields for winter fun, and a host of wineries and eateries to enjoy during the warmer months.
 Look out for Red Star Luxury Burgers, Wanaka's legitimate competitor to Ferg Burger in Queenstown!
-Wanaka is experiencing pretty fast growth, and is becoming similar to Queenstown in that it's a place to base yourself for all things adventure sports!
+Wanaka is experiencing fast growth, and is similar to Queenstown in that it's a good place to base yourself for all things adventure sports!

 Lake Wanaka from Rocky Mountain Peak

-One of the best times to enjoy this view is during the Winter Festival in June, with a warm glass of mulled wine and live music at Earnslaw Park.
+One of the best times to enjoy this view is during the LUMA Light Festival in early Winter (in June), with a warm glass of mulled wine, and beautiful light installations throughout the Queenstown Gardens.

 Lake Wakatipu and the Remarkables Mountains from Ben Lomond peak above Queenstown

-Lake Tekapo, located in the Mackenzie Basin, is the second largest lake in New Zealand’s South Island.
-It sits 700 meters above sea level and is a great mid-way point to stop for a snack if you're travelling between Christchurch and Queenstown.
-Lake Tekapo is famous for its iridescent blue coloured hue - due to the high content of rock flour, or limestone and mineral sediments that travel downstream in the glacial waters feeding the lake.
-This rock flour is extremely fine, and as sunlight hits the water's surface these particles of rock flour cause the light to refract at an angle which creates this stunning blue colouring - it's quite incredible.
+Lake Tekapo, located in the Mackenzie Basin, is the highest altitude lake in New Zealand’s South Island.
+It sits 700 meters above sea level and is a great mid-way point to stop for a snack if you're traveling between Christchurch and Queenstown.
+Lake Tekapo is famous for its iridescent blue-colored hue, due to the high content of rock flour, or limestone and mineral sediments that travel downstream in the glacial waters feeding the lake.
+This rock flour is extremely fine, and as sunlight hits the water's surface these particles of rock flour cause the light to refract at an angle which creates this stunning blue coloring - it's quite incredible.
+The trip from Lake Tekapo to Queenstown is

 Lake Tekapo and the Church of the Good Shepherd

 Famously known as the surrounding setting for ‘Laketown’ in ‘The Hobbit’ movie series, Lake Pukaki is another long large jewel in the Mackenzie Basin.
-Nestled under the shadow of Aoraki/Mount Cook, it was the lakes pure distinctive light, amazing turquoise hues, coupled with the the sharp alpine peaks that originally got the attention of Sir Peter Jackson.
+Nestled under the shadow of Aoraki/Mount Cook (New Zealand's tallest mountain), it was the lake's pure distinctive light, amazing turquoise hues, coupled with the sharp alpine peaks that originally got the attention of Sir Peter Jackson.
 Sir Peter ended up using this particular region three times to backdrop major location scenes in his ‘The Lord of the Rings’ and ‘The Hobbit' trilogies.
-If you travel to New Zealand with us, look out for trip itineraries including a stay at Braemar Station (like our 'Rimu' adventure), it's a sheep station on the shores of Lake Pukaki, and one of the most unique and breath taking accommodations in the whole of New Zealand - we're lucky enough to get the place to ourselves for our groups.
+If you travel to New Zealand with us, look out for trip itineraries including biking past Braemar Station (like our 'Ultimate South Island Adventure'), it's a sheep station on the shores of Lake Pukaki, and one of the most unique and breathtaking farms in the whole of New Zealand.

 Lake Ohau is another popular destination for skiers and snowboarders.
-It sits directly underneath Ohau ski field and is located four hours drive south of Christchurch and two hours north of Queenstown.
-It offers incredible mirror images, views across to Aoraki/Mt Cook, beech forest hikes and protected shrub lands.
+It sits directly underneath Ohau ski field and is located four hours' drive south of Christchurch and two hours north of Queenstown.
+It offers incredible mirror images, views across to Aoraki/Mt Cook, beech forest hikes and protected shrublands.
 Access tracks around the edge of the lake provide challenging 4x4 driving routes, and access to several backcountry huts and beautiful hiking trails.
-Our 'Manuka' trip stays at Lake Ohau Lodge on the shores of the lake.
+Our 'Milford Track' trip stays at Lake Ohau Lodge on the shores of the lake.

 Sunset as a storm approaches at Lake Ohau